cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C8_JavaScript-Advanced-Concepts_JavaScript/Class/NOTES.md

 ### CONCEPTS

-- **Design Pattern:** A _design pattern_ is a blueprint and a set of best-practices on how to solve a problem and structure your application in sofware engineering project.
+- **Design Pattern:** A _design pattern_ is a blueprint and a set of best practices on how to solve a problem and structure your application in a software engineering project.

-Three three types of design patterns are **creation patterns** (ways to create objects), **structural patterns** (ways to manage relationships between objects), and **behavioral patterns** (interactions between objects).
+The three types of design patterns are **creation patterns** (ways to create objects), **structural patterns** (ways to manage relationships between objects), and **behavioral patterns** (interactions between objects).

-- **Asynchronous Code:** _Asynchronous code_ is a programming model where operations take place in non-sequential fashion.
+- **Asynchronous Code:** _Asynchronous code_ is a programming model where operations occur in a non-sequential fashion.

 - **Memoization:** _Memoization_ is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs are given.

-- **Spread Operator:** The _spread operator_ is a way to expand iteratbles (arrays, objects, and strings) into a signle arguments _spread_ across one by one.
+- **Spread Operator:** The _spread operator_ is a way to expand iterates (arrays, objects, and strings) into a single argument _spread_ across one by one.

-- **Rest Operator:** The _rest operator_ is a way to collect all remaining elements in an array or arguments on a function call.
+- **Rest Operator:** The _rest operator_ is a way to collect all remaining elements in an array of arguments on a function call.

 ---